Sandeeksha/L293-Motor-Driver/README.md

 ## 🛠️ License

-This project is open-source and free to use under the **MIT License**.
+This project is open-source and free to use.